mmucklo/MjmKrumoBundle/README.md

 		* (Whether or not to show the krumo version and link at the bottom)
 	* show_call_info
 		* (Whether or not to show the line number / call info at the bottom)
+	* cascade
+		* Array of auto-expand options per level (don't use to keep things collapsed by default)
+			* Each entry in the array represents a recursion level, at which if there are that number of nodes or less, then it will default to being expanded